lklim050/GA-SWE-Project-4/README.md

 ### Why Angular over React?

 React was taught during the bootcamp.
-Angular was chosen deliberately to demonstrate adaptability to new frameworks.
-Angular's opinionated structure — dependency injection, TypeScript-first, RxJS — mirrors enterprise patterns used at companies like GovTech Singapore.
+Angular was chosen deliberately to demonstrate adaptability to learn new frameworks.
+Angular's structure — dependency injection, TypeScript-first, RxJS — mirrors enterprise patterns used at companies like GovTech Singapore.

 ### Why PostgreSQL over MongoDB?